-In fiscal 2017, the impacts of measures such as loading factor improvements and use of ship transport resulted in a 1.1% improvement in the amount of energy used for shipping, per unit of sales, to a level significantly above that for fiscal 2015.
+In fiscal 2017, the impacts of measures such as loading factor improvements and use of ship transport resulted in a 1.1% improvement in the amount of energy used for shipping, per unit of sales, to a level below that for fiscal 2016.

 - *1 Energy Saving Law: Under an ordinance established by the Ministry of Economy, Trade and Industry under the Act on the Rational Use of Energy, a consignor, who is in the position of requesting services from a freight carrier, is required to develop an energy-saving plan, and work to reduce energy consumption.

 - *2 Specified Consignor: A consignor whose annual shipments of its own freight equals or exceeds 30 million ton-kilometers.